jackobthatsme/JACKOBs-Wartales-Mod-Launcher/README.md

 - Friendly empty-state panel when no mods are installed
 - Polished button labels and spacing
 - Cleaner bottom status bar
+  # JACKOB's Wartales Mod Launcher

+Offline launcher for installing, updating and managing compatible **JACKOBTHATSME Wartales mods**.

+## Download

+Get the latest version from **Releases**:

+**JACKOB's Wartales Mod Launcher v0.2.3**

+## Features

+- Install compatible mod packages
+- Uninstall managed mods
+- Verify files
+- Restore vanilla files
+- Fully offline
+- No PowerShell
+- No downloads
+- No registry changes

+## Installation

+1. Download the latest `.exe` from **Releases**.
+2. Run the launcher.
+3. Make sure your Wartales folder is detected.
+4. Click **Install Mod** and select a compatible mod package.

+You can also drag and drop a compatible mod ZIP directly into the launcher.

+## Supported Mods

+- **Ain't Nobody Got Time for That**
+- **Jack of Two Trades**

+More mods will use the same launcher in the future.

+## Compatibility

+Only use mod packages specifically made for this launcher.

+Other mods modifying the same Wartales data may conflict.

+Game updates may require updated mod packages.

+## Source Code

+The full C#/.NET source code is available in this repository.

+## Feedback

+Feedback and bug reports are always welcome.
+They help me improve the launcher and future mods.

+— **JACKOBTHATSME**

 The patching/backend logic is unchanged from the tested v0.2.0 build.